Delivery MethodFully online

 This course explores issues around developing and implementing a security and privacy program in a health care environment, as well as privacy and security from societal, health care operations, and regulatory perspectives.
 Final project uses resources in the public domain to design a security and privacy program that supports regulatory compliance requirements while considering customer/patient concerns and experience, health care provider experience and workflows, operational workflows, and regulatory compliance.
 Topics include importance of security in health care; risk concepts and value of health information, usability, and security/privacy; federal and state regulations; impact of technology on security; health care operations; what can be learned from other industries; security certifications; and breach response.

-Scott Lee-Eichenwald has diverse professional experience in social sciences and medical technology, with over 15 years in medical devices companies including Guidant, Boston Scientific, Medtronic, and Smiths Medical.
-He has managed research and development projects and many global technology implementation projects.
-In addition, he has been teaching online for over 12 years.
-He received his Six Sigma Green Belt certification from the University of Saint Thomas in 2012 and holds an Information Systems Security Certificate from Colorado Technical University.
+Scott Lee-Eichenwald has diverse professional experience in social sciences and medical technology, with over 20+ years with medical devices companies including Guidant, Boston Scientific, Medtronic, and Smiths Medical.
+He also has experience providing enterprise interoperability software solutions for Infor's health care division.
+He has managed research and development and many global technology implementation projects.
+In addition, he has been teaching online for 15+ years.
+He is published in Healthcare Information Technology and received his Six Sigma Green Belt certification from the University of Saint Thomas in 2012.
+Scott holds an Information Systems Security Certificate from Colorado Technical University.

 - HSM 4043 – Project and Program Management in Health Services Management

 - HSM 4065 – Information Privacy and Security in Health Services Management

 - INET 1001 – Survey of Information Technology

 - INET 3011W – Social Impact of Information Technology